seraphina-b/virtual-pets/README.md

 ## Data Migration
 Option 1:
--In terminal, cd to server
+- In terminal, cd to server
-- Run node model/migration.js to run DB migrations.
+- Run node `model\migration.js` to run DB migrations.
 This will **DELETE** all your tables and data, and will re-create all tables with some dummy data.

 ### Dependencies